FLYING

 (Thunderbolts I#25 (fb) - BTS) - The Tiger and the rest of the Masters helped the Cowl set up her plan to blackmail the world's governments for a trillion dollars via controlling the weather.

-members of the Cowl's Masters assaulted the town of Robinette, Colorado, to draw
+original members of the Cowl's Masters assaulted the town of Robinette,

-the Thunderbolts' attention.
-The Thunderbolts arrived (now including Charcoal
+Colorado, to draw the Thunderbolts' attention.
+The Thunderbolts arrived

-place, after which the Cowl transported the Masters away, removing the
+the Cowl transported the Masters away, removing the tracking

 thunderstorm to deal with.

-Man-Killer's shoulder straps, and the Thunderbolts tracked them to their Mt.
+one of Man-Killer's shoulder straps, and the Thunderbolts tracked them

 (Thunderbolts I#25) - Moonstone pretended to wish to join the Masters and was imprisoned because the Cowl didn't trust her to not interfere with her plans.
 She later convinced the Tiger to bring her back to the Cowl and reveal that the Thunderbolts had infiltrated their base, leading to a battle between the teams.
 The Tiger shrugged off a punch from Jolt and then grabbed a stunned Hawkeye, threatening to tear out his throat unless the Thunderbolts surrendered.
 Jolt nailed the Tiger with a second punch, taking him out of the fight, and the Thunderbolts ultimately defeated the Masters and foiled their plans, leaving most members, including the Tiger to be taken to prison.